catseye/Robin/doc/Robin.md

 another term, in a given environment.

-One area where Robin diverges significantly from Lisp and Scheme is that, whereas Lisp and Scheme support macro capabilities, in Robin, `macro` is the fundamental way to define new operators.
-Other ways to define operators, such as functions, are built on top of `macro`.
+One area where Robin diverges significantly from Lisp and Scheme is that, whereas only some (older and more fringe) Lisps support fexprs, in Robin, `fexpr` is the fundamental way to define new operators.
+Other ways to define operators, such as functions and macros, are built on top of `fexpr`.

-More specifically, what Robin calls "macros" have been called "fexprs" in early Lisps, and they can also be compared to PicoLisp's one-argument `lambda` form.
-Unlike PicoLisp however, there is no variety of `lambda` forms in Robin, only the `macro` operator, on top of which all other such abstractions must be built.

-Whereas a function evaluates each of its arguments to values, and binds each of those values to a formal parameter of the function, then evaluates the body of the function in that new environment, an operator defined by `macro`:
+A conventional function evaluates each of its arguments to values, and binds each of those values to a formal parameter of the function, then evaluates the body of the function in that new environment.
+In contrast, an operator defined by `fexpr`:

-*   binds the literal tail of the list of the operator application to the first formal parameter of the `macro` (by convention called `args`);
+*   binds the literal tail of the list of the operator application to the first formal parameter of the `fexpr` (by convention called `args`);
 *   binds a binding alist representing the environment in effect at the point the operator was evaluated to the second formal parameter (by convention called `env`); and
-*   evaluates the body of the `macro` in that environment.
+*   evaluates the body of the `fexpr` in that environment.

-Operators are either intrinsic, or are defined with the `macro` intrinsic.
+Operators are either intrinsic, or are defined with the `fexpr` intrinsic.
-(They may be built-in to an implementation as well, but they still need to be given a definition in terms of `macro` in any case.)
+(They may be built-in to an implementation as well, but they still need to be given a definition in terms of `fexpr` in any case.)

 Operators evaluate to themselves.

 Operators are represented as an opaque descriptor (TODO this should be the metadata of the operator.)

-    | (macro (args env) args)
+    | (fexpr (args env) args)
     = <operator>

 Operators can be applied, and that is the typical use of them.

-    | ((macro (args env) args) 1)
+    | ((fexpr (args env) args) 1)
     = (1)

 ### Lists ###